spring-attic/spring-mobile-samples/README.md

 The following sample applications demonstrate the capabilities of [Spring Mobile] for server-side device detection and handling.
 See the README within each sample project for more information and additional instructions.

- - [lite-device-delegating-view-resolver] - example showing view names adjusted based on device
+ - [lite-device-delegating-view-resolver-jc] - example showing view names adjusted based on device
  - [lite-device-delegating-view-resolver-xml] - example using XML based configuration, showing view names adjusted based on device
- - [lite-device-delegating-view-resolver-thymeleaf] - example showing view names adjusted based on device, integrated with Thymeleaf for view resolution
+ - [lite-device-delegating-view-resolver-jc-thymeleaf] - example showing view names adjusted based on device, integrated with Thymeleaf for view resolution
- - [lite-device-resolver] - illustrates DeviceResolver functionality and usage
+ - [lite-device-resolver-jc] - illustrates DeviceResolver functionality and usage
  - [lite-device-resolver-xml] - example using XML based configuration, illustrates DeviceResolver functionality and usage
- - [lite-site-preference-handler] - illustrates SitePreferenceHandler functionality
+ - [lite-site-preference-handler-jc] - illustrates SitePreferenceHandler functionality
- - [lite-site-switcher-handler-mdot] - illustrates SiteSwitcherHandler functionality using the 'mDot' strategy
+ - [lite-site-switcher-handler-jc-mdot] - illustrates SiteSwitcherHandler functionality using the 'mDot' strategy
- - [lite-site-switcher-handler-urlpath] - combines all features of Spring Mobile to showcase the use of the 'urlPath' site switching strategy
+ - [lite-site-switcher-handler-jc-urlpath] - combines all features of Spring Mobile to showcase the use of the 'urlPath' site switching strategy
- - [thorax-lumbar-client] - showcases the use of Spring Mobile with JavaScript libraries

 ## Build and Deploy with Gradle